History of the United States Virgin Islands: Early colonial period, 1493–1733

-While the islands of Saint Thomas and Saint John were not colonized until the 17th century, the island of Saint Croix saw several foreign settlements during the 16th century.
-The location of the island between possessions of the Spanish Empire, however, meant that it was settled by "only the most desperate English, French or Dutch settlers."
-Passing Spanish ships were known to raid islands of the Lesser Antilles; however, they favored a route through the northern Virgin Islands which frequently spared St. Croix.
+While the islands of Saint Thomas and Saint John were not colonized until the 17th century, the island of Saint Croix saw several colonial settlements during the 16th century.
+Saint Croix's location, surrounded by possessions of the Spanish Empire meant that it was settled by "only the most desperate English, French or Dutch settlers."
+Passing Spanish ships often raided islands of the Lesser Antilles, but they favored a route through the northern Virgin Islands which frequently spared St. Croix.

-In 1625, The English and Dutch took joint possession of Saint Croix.
-The island was later settled by the French too, and the English, Dutch, and French populations then lived in separate settlements.
+In 1625, English and Dutch settlers took joint possession of Saint Croix.
+The island was later settled by the French too, leaving all three of these populations living in separate settlements.
 A 1645 conflict between the Dutch and English settlers resulted in the Dutch population fleeing to the Islands of St. Eustatius and St. Martin.
-The French population aligned with the Dutch and relocated to the island of Guadeloupe.
+The French population sided with the Dutch and relocated to the island of Guadeloupe.
 Following the incident, the English colonists remained the sole political claimants to the island until 1650, when they were ambushed by Spanish forces from Puerto Rico.
-After the Spanish had forced the English settlers to flee, the Dutch thought the island safe to return to, but upon their return were also attacked by the Puerto Rican authorities.Upon learning the English had been expelled from St. Croix, the French Governor General of St. Christopher, Phillippe de Lonvilliers de Poincy, organized an annexation of the island, which defeated the Spanish forces.
+After the Spanish had forced the English settlers to flee, the Dutch thought the island safe to return to, but upon their return were also attacked by the Puerto Rican authorities.Upon learning that the English had been expelled from St. Croix, the French Governor General of St. Christopher, Phillippe de Lonvilliers de Poincy, organized a military annexation of the island, which defeated the Spanish forces.
 Approximately 300 French colonists were then sent to resettle on the island.
-The settlement was never profitable for the French despite further installments of colonists in 1659 and 1661.
+The colony was never profitable for the French despite further settlements in 1659 and 1661.
 During this time, administration of the island passed through several organizations: the Company of the American Islands (1650), Knights Hospitaller (1651–1665), and the French West India Company (1665–1696).
-Because of high mortality rates and economic losses, a decision was made in 1696 to abandon the island, and the remaining colonists were relocated to Saint-Domingue.
+Due to high mortality rates and economic losses, the island was abandoned in 1696, and the remaining colonists were relocated to Saint-Domingue.